 Café Schwarzenberg

-This coffee house is famed for being the oldest cafe on the Ringstrasse, but as far as we know, it was never a favorite hangout among the 19th-century notables.
+This coffee house is famed for being the oldest cafe on the Ringstrasse, though (as far as we know) it was never a favorite hangout among the 19th-century notables.
 Rather, this is the type of cafe where businessmen go to unwind with a coffee and newspaper after work.

 Café Sacher Wien

-Cafe Sacher is probably the most famous Viennese coffee house in the city, but certainly not the most genuine or original.
-You can usually expect to find a long queue of tourists waiting to try the famous Sacher-torte cake.
+Cafe Sacher is probably the most famous Viennese coffee house in the city, and you can usually expect to find a long queue of tourists outside, waiting to try the famous Sacher-torte cake.

-The original Sacher-torte was first created in 1832 and has an interesting history that included 20 years of cake wars.
-Long story short, this recipe is a guarded secret, and you can only get the “original Sachertorte” here.
+The original Sacher-torte was first created in 1832 and led to 20 years of cake wars.
+In summary, the “original Sachertorte” can only be found here, and their recipe is a closely guarded secret.

 So what is Sachertorte?
 It begins with two layers of soft chocolate sponge cake, thinly filled with apricot jam, and finally enveloped in a thin layer of glassy chocolate icing.
-Every serving comes topped with a chocolate Sacher coin and is accompanied by a portion of unsweetened whipped cream.
+A chocolate Sacher coin tops each serving, and a portion of unsweetened whipped cream accompanies it.

 Maybe it’s because it’s such a tourist attraction, but the atmosphere at this popular coffee house is more upmarket than other older, more authentic coffee houses.
 Expect rooms that are reminiscent of imperial times. with red velvet-covered benches.

 ⓘ TIP: If the lines at Sacher are too long, head over to Demel bakery.
-Both laid claim to offer the “original Sacher torte” for a reason.
+Both laid claims to offer the “original Sacher torte,” and they’re both delicious.

 Café Gerstner